monsoonmaelstrom/book2/book2.md

 Alex nods.

 “After the pass, when I woke up, you were all gone.
 I found Davy unconscious and I was so weak I could barely get him onto my horse.
-Then to find out she’d taken Liam… I spent so much magic keeping us all alive during the pass that I was too weak to do anything about any of it for that first day.
+Then to find out she’d taken Liam… I spent so much magic—so much of myself—keeping us all alive during the pass that I was too weak to do anything about any of it for that first day.
 I couldn’t do *anything*.
 It made me really realize for maybe the first time what being powerless would be like.
 I think I’d like that even less,” I admit.
 “And that realization scares me, because I always thought all this power was something I could do without.
 Something I would willingly give up if I could.
-But now, having felt that, I don’t know if I would actually *be* willing to give up any of it.
+But now, having felt that, I don’t know if I would actually be willing to give up *any* of it.

 “And I really don’t like knowing that about myself.
 It makes me feel more like her, and less like I can trust myself at all.
-Then when you factor in the fact that I already risked Liam’s life on the guess that she wouldn’t kill him when we all left, and the fact that I’m willing to do it again now…” I trail off.
+Then when you factor in the fact that I already risked Liam’s life on nothing more than a guess that she wouldn’t kill him when we all left, and the fact that I’m willing to do it again now…” I trail off.

 Even though it’s something I realized a while ago, and have been thinking about a lot, saying it out loud to another person—even Alex who’s not that different from me—makes me feel vulnerable, like I’m showing off the parts of myself that there’s something wrong with.